jdaw1/chart_markers/Documentation/ChartMarkers_Description.md

 (Indeed, if they were to pay me lots to do the work then I would &mdash; but as yet nobody has offered.)
 Hence as of writing this project does not include cryptocurrencies.
 But it might be that somebody who thinks that this is a good project decides to do likewise for the relevant cryptocurrencies.
-If so, excellent: do a good job; do a fair job; do a job that well applies the principles and desiderata and constraints and style of what has already been done here.
+If so, excellent: do a good job; do a fair job; do a job that well applies the fairness, principles, desiderata, constraints, and style of what has already been done here.